What is a hyphen?

 Open compounds are typically made up of two nouns that are used together to represent a single idea.
 “Open” means that there is a space between the two words and no hyphen.
 Again, a good dictionary is the best place to find out how to treat compounds—if the compound isn’t in the dictionary, that means it should be open.

 Numbers between twenty-one and ninety-nine should be hyphenated when they’re spelled out.

 Spelled-out two-word simple fractions are also hyphenated.
 One-word simple fractions (such as half and quarter) as part of a compound are not joined by hyphens to the other word or words of the compound in its noun form, however.

 Hyphens in compound modifiers involving numbers

 When a number appears as the first part of a compound modifier that comes before a noun in a sentence, the compound modifier is hyphenated.
 This applies whether the number is spelled out or in numerals, and whether it is cardinal or ordinal.

 However, a hyphen is not required if the number is the second word in the compound adjective.

-When using a fraction (e.g. half or quarter) as part of a compound adjective, it should be hyphenated so the reader understands which fraction is modifying which noun.
+When a fraction (e.g., half or quarter) is used as part of a compound adjective appearing before a noun, it should be hyphenated.

 Use a hyphen with the reflexive prefix self-.